postsharp/Metalama.Documentation/conceptual/SDK/scaffolding.md

 If the consuming projects are a part of the same solution as the Metalama extension projects, they need to:

-* references the public project with `OutputItemType="Analyzer"` so that it is included both at run time and compile time;
+* reference the public project with `OutputItemType="Analyzer"` so that it is included both at run time and compile time;
-* references the weaver project with both `OutputItemType="Analyzer"` and `ReferenceOutputAssembly="false"` so that it is included only at compile time.
+* reference the weaver project with both `OutputItemType="Analyzer"` and `ReferenceOutputAssembly="false"` so that it is included only at compile time.
-* references the `Metalama.Framework` package (the indirect reference to `Metalama.Framework.Redist` is not sufficient).
+* reference the `Metalama.Framework` package (the indirect reference to `Metalama.Framework.Redist` is not sufficient).

 ### Example